 Significant research is being undertaken to investigate and approve methods that effectively decontaminate wool and mohair so that the product can be salvaged.
-Outcomes of this research should be carefully considered before it is decided that wool or mohair needs to be disposed of (see the Decontamination Manual).
+Outcomes of this research should be carefully considered before it is decided that wool or mohair needs to be disposed of (see the AUSVETPLAN operational manual Decontamination).